kfehlhauer/blg/content/about/index.md

 3/2006 – 10/2011
 ### Software Architect
 #### Transzap: Denver, CO
-As a Software Architect, I was instrumental in enhancing the performance of both customer-facing software products and internal data systems.
+Instrumental in enhancing the performance of both customer-facing software products and internal data systems.

 Key Contributions and Responsibilities:
 - Pioneered the introduction of Python for efficient data transformations and task automation